A functioning knowledge base needs a workshop layer, not just a library

 Bridges between the layers

-The relationship between library and workshop is bidirectional:
+The relationship between library and workshop is bidirectional, and a useful decomposition distinguishes two bridge directions:

-Composition bridges (library → workshop) — making permanent knowledge available to temporal processes: - Task templates that pull in relevant library content (standard prompts, established constraints) - Decision threads that automatically surface related notes and prior decisions - Experiments that reference the claims they're testing
+Composition bridges (library → workshop) make permanent knowledge available to temporal processes.
+A task's instructions might include standard prompts from the library; a decision thread references existing notes as evidence; an experiment's hypothesis builds on established claims.
+Concrete mechanisms might include: - Task templates that pull in relevant library content (standard prompts, established constraints) - Decision threads that automatically surface related notes and prior decisions - Experiments that reference the claims they're testing

 Current state of the gap